2023-005-Various-GPS Interference & AIS Spoofing

 1. Reference: None.

 2. Issue: Instances of significant GPS interference have been reported worldwide in the maritime domain.
 This interference can result in lost or inaccurate GPS signals affecting bridge navigation, GPS-based timing, and communications equipment (including satellite communications equipment).
-Over the last six months, areas from which multiple instances have been reported include the eastern and central Mediterranean Sea, specifically in the vicinity of the Suez Canal, Cyprus, Malta, and Istanbul, in the Persian Gulf near Dammam, KSA, and off the coast of Brazil.
-The U.S. Coast Guard Navigation Center (NAVCEN) web page, https://go.usa.gov/xMZ2q, contains a chronological list of recently reported GPS problems.
+Over the last six months, an area in which multiple instances were reported was the Strait of Hormuz.
+The U.S. Coast Guard Navigation Center (NAVCEN) webpage, https://navcen.uscg.gov/gps-problem-report-status, contains a chronological list of recently reported GPS problems.